deors/deors-demos-microservices/readme.md

         private String author;
     }

-Add bean constructors (including one with the three properties), getters, setters and toString method, or generate it with your IDE!
+Add bean constructors (including one with the three properties), getters, setters and toString method, or generate them with your IDE!

 Create the BookController controller for the edge service, including the call to bookrec through Hystrix and providing the default fallback method in case of problems with calls to bookrec: